-2.3.2.1.1 Dispute of Multiple NPV Data Inputs including the Property Value Input

-In the event a borrower disputes the property value input as well as other NPV Data Input Fields and Values, the servicer may elect to validate the other disputed NPV Data Input Fields and Values and perform the NPV re-evaluation changing any other validated inputs while holding the original property value constant.
+2.3.2.1.1 Dispute of Multiple NPV Data Inputs including the Property Value Input and perform the NPV re-evaluation changing any other validated inputs while holding the original property value constant.
 If this re-evaluation renders a positive NPV result, the servicer may approve the borrower for a TPP without performing an NPV re-evaluation with a new property value or obtaining a new appraisal.
 If this re-evaluation renders a negative NPV result, the servicer must perform the preliminary NPV re-evaluation with the borrower's estimate of property value.